mamazlikha/jcdecaux/projet/README.md

 You should wait a little bit (like 15 seconde, yes it's very long Lol ^^) and enjoy the displayed map in leaflet ;)

+To make a new research, you must refresh the page

 see the project on github : https://github.com/FRANCISAnas/eiin839/tree/benjaminvella-main/projet

+An example of input :

+Address of start : 4 rue du sauveur 69007 lyon
+Address of destiniation : 28 Rue des Heros marseille